Key takeaways:

 Insomnia is another potential Qsymia side effect.
 Phentermine is a stimulant medication, so it may make it harder for you to get a good night’s rest.

-It’s recommended you take Qsymia first thing in the morning to help reduce the chance of insomnia.
+It’s recommended to take Qsymia first thing in the morning to help reduce the chance of insomnia.
 It may also help to have a regular sleep schedule and avoid caffeine or stimulating activities in the evening.

 But if these strategies don't help, talk to your healthcare team.
 They may lower your Qsymia dose or suggest a sleep medication to help.